vsanin42/minishell/README.md

 NUMBER OF TIMES WE CHANGED PARSER: I
 - tester: https://github.com/LucasKuhn/minishell_tester

+# 10.12. by Vlad
+- tried to figure out how to color minishell prompt, found nothing nice unfortunately :( gnu readline manual suggests we can edit some config files or do something else via command line but not sure. gotta be thankful we had it green for 99% of the way!
+- **FIXED:** signals inside minishell and child processes - should be working fine, also tested and made sure that quitting via signals doesn't mess with the result error code. try *cat | ls*, end cat with ctrl c, echo $? - should be 0 because it's the exit code of the *final* pipeline command, which is *ls* which runs successfully. at the same time we need to "document" that the signal occured in one of the commands (we need this to know what to print like SIGQUIT results in ^\Quit etc.), so this was done in set_exit_status function and related ones.
+- **FIXED?** echo $'USER' - i'm almost certain we can't do this perfectly. this structure itself (ANSI-C quoting) is kinda separate - $'string' is used to manage escape chars, for example \n, \t,... don't get taken literally but get printed. we don't need to handle it based on the subject, but i also felt like it's wrong to just throw an error. so ideally we handle it nicely, just ignore the special chars, but there's a problem in how our expansion and quote trimming is setup. we're limited by the fact that our code works linearly: get_env_value_to_process assumes that we've already decided we want to expand, but what if there's a series of $"$"??? on top of that, it used to split the received text even before, so $ would be separate from 'USER', i think it's fixed. i found some workarounds, partly hard(shit)coded in an ugly way but at least something. if you want to dive deeper try these prompts and try to find a pattern in them :DDD

+echo $"$"$"USER"""
+$USER
+echo $"$"$"$USER"""
+$vsanin
+echo $"$USER"
+vsanin
+echo $"$"$USER""
+$vsanin
+echo $'$USER'
+$USER
+echo $'$'$USER''

+so what i currently got working is:
+- $'USER', $"USER" - both just USER;
+- $'$USER' - $USER
+- $"$USER" - vsanin
+past that i believe are extremely niche cases that only someone who hates us with a passion would test so 1. i hope there are no such people 2. i'm prepared to defend this by simply saying it's the nature of minishell, if someone wants to break it, they will, it cannot be perfect in the time and subject constraints that we have.

+- **STILL TODO: OTHERS**

 # 9.12. by Zuzka
 - **FIXED:** exporting envs with no value, just with name ignored them, but we still have to store them and ignore them only in printing with env commandm because with export+no arguments we have to print it even thiugh it is just a name
 - **FIXED:** when here is env with naem and value and we export the same name with another value, it was correctly overwriting it. but if we export the same name but with no value noe it has to ignore it and keep the env with value, even though we re-declared it without value